 Liberty Square & The Antifascist Monument

-A short 5-minute walk from St Stephens you’ll find Liberty Square.
-A significant location in Hungarian history that was once a large barracks known as Újépűlet.
+A short 5-minute walk from St Stephens you’ll find Liberty Square – a significant location in Hungarian history that was once a large barracks known as Újépűlet.

 During the 20th century, the square became the centre point of the communist revolution, protests and war.
 Today, various conflicting statues and columns sit throughout the square, including one of the last remaining Soviet monuments in the city.